hosseinoj92/ModeConverter-RL/README.md

 # DQN 5x5

-Here the size of the frame is reduced or better to say, the size of pixels increased fourfold. also 2 little changes has been applied. first, instead of a zero reward for not increasing the efficiency, a negative reward or penalty is given to the agent.
-Also the done steps reduced to 50 from 200.
+Here the size of the frame is reduced or better to say, the size of pixels increased fourfold. also 2 little changes has been applied. first, instead of a zero reward for not increasing the efficiency, a negative reward or penalty is given to the agent, the reward is not just one +1 if it increases efficiency in a step, rather the difference of the efficiency is taken into account reward.
+For making it more conveniant, the difference value is multiplied by 100.

+Another thing which has been changed is the movement.
+So if the agent hits the wall, it doesnt start from the beginning of the axis. it just stays there in the same place.